-The Design Template page allows you to use Libero SoC's built-in template to automate your design process.
-The template involves the use of the System Builder tool for system-level design or the use of the Microcontroller Subsystem (MSS) in your design.
-Both of them will speed up your design process.
+The Design Template page is where you can use Libero SoC's built-in template to automate your design process.
+The template uses the System Builder tool for system-level design or the Microcontroller Subsystem (MSS) in your design.
+Both will speed up your design process.